 - Residents must follow all PBC and HP guidelines.

-- The HPA BOD will re-evaluate the pool status within a few days.
-During that re-evaluation assessment, the board will decide if they are going to open the satellite pools.
+- The HPA BOD will periodically re-evaluate the pool status.
+During that re-evaluation assessment, the board will decide if they are going to open all of the satellite pools.

-Our cafe will be reopening on MONDAY, JUNE 1st.
-The hours will be 10:00 am to 2:00 pm Monday through Saturday, closed on Sundays.
+The new hours will be 10:00 am to 2:00 pm, with no dinner menu on Sundays.
 According to PBC, 50% capacity may be utilized.
 Please be assured and feel confident that Mario and the staff have been, and will continue to be compliant.
 Curbside pickup is still available as before.

 New Corona Virus Study: This comes from the NY Times.
 As many people suspected, and as more virus research has emerged, the outdoors is much safer than being indoors.
 It still brings risks, but they are fairly small.
 One study of 1,245 corona virus cases across China found that only two came from outdoor transmissions.